How Auctions Are Conducted

 The auction safeguard thus helps to lower the risk of volatility or disorderly adjustments in the secondary SGS and broader Singapore dollar corporate debt markets.

 The coupon rate for a newly issued SGS bonds is the cut-off yield of successful competitive bids rounded down to the nearest 0.125%.
 The minimum coupon rate for a SGS bond would be 0.125%.

-If the coupon rate is lower than the cut-off yield, the purchase price would be lower than 100% of the bid amount.
+If the cut-off yield is higher than the coupon rate, the purchase price would be lower than 100% of the bid amount.
 The difference would be credited back into the individual investor's bank account.

-Conversely, if the cut-off rate is higher than the coupon rate, the purchase price is higher than the bid amount, and the difference is debited from the account.
+Conversely, if the cut-off yield is lower than the coupon rate, the purchase price is higher than the bid amount, and the difference is debited from the account.